- Home

 What is Expected Value in Statistics?

-The long-run average outcome of a random process, calculated as the sum of each outcome times its probability.
+The expected value of a random variable is the long-run average outcome of a random process, calculated as the weighted sum of each possible outcome times its probability.
+It represents what you would earn or lose on average per trial if the process were repeated infinitely many times.

-Why is Expected Value important?
+What is the Expected Value formula?

 Prerequisites